 OPEN: Gardens occcasionally open as part of Scotland's Garden Scheme.

 The basement is vaulted.
 The hall, on the first floor, has three windows and a garderobe.
-A turnpike stair, in one corner, leads to the floors above, which have fine fireplaces and traces of tempera wall-painting.
+A turnpike stair, in one corner, leads to the floors above, which have fine fireplaces and tempera wall-painting.
 There is a fine old carved door, dated 1600, and believed to show Daniel wrestling the lion, though this may be an allusion to the Scots ‘wrestling’ with the English.
 The door is now in the National Museum of Scotland in Edinburgh.

 The site is marked on Blaeu’s map of Nithsdale as ‘Hempsseill or Amisfeeld’.

 The Charteris family held the lands from the 13th century, and one of the family, Thomas de Charteris, was Chancellor to Alexander II.
 They built the tower, although there was probably a stronghold here from the 12th century.

 The family feuded with the Kilpatricks of Kirkmichael, and Roger Kilpatrick was murdered in 1526.
 Sir Robert Charteris of Amisfield fought a duel with Sir James Douglas of Drumlanrig in 1530.
 Amisfield House [NX 992838] was built nearby in 1631, although it was much remodelled in the 19th century as a two-storey and a basement symmetrical mansion, although incorporating the older house.